-With over 400 cost-benefit analysis (CBA) related resources in our reference database, we thought it would be useful to highlight a few publications that we frequently use and recommend.
-This month, we’ve selected five publications to help get you situated with CBA.
+With more than 400 cost-benefit analysis (CBA)–related resources in our reference database, we thought it would be useful to highlight a few publications we frequently use and recommend.
+This month we’ve selected five publications to help get you situated with CBA.
 Some specifically address criminal justice issues, while others cover cost-benefit methods more generally.

 Susan Xenarios is the director of the Crime Victims Treatment Center at St. Luke’s-Roosevelt Hospital in New York.
 She is also the co-chairperson for the Downstate Coalition for Crime Victims and a member of the Advisory Council for the New York State Crime Victims Board.